What Does Mold Removal Involve?

 Opportunistic infections in immune-compromised individuals

 There are over 1.5 million species of mold in the world, however, only about 100,000 have actually been identified.
-Mold can grow just about anywhere, but all strains have something in common.
-They all grow as a result of a moisture.
+Mold can grow just about anywhere and they all grow as a result of moisture.